-Hilda Broomfield Letemplier is currently the President and Chief Financial Officer of Pressure Pipe Steel Fabrication Limited, an industrial and mining supplier that services some of the largest resource development projects in Labrador.
-Broomfield Letemplier and her husband, Lionel, began this company in the front yard of their first home in Happy Valley – Goose Bay, Labrador.
+Hilda Broomfield Letemplier is the President and Chief Financial Officer of Pressure Pipe Steel Fabrication Limited and Northern Oxygen Ltd. Mining suppliers that services some of the largest resource development projects in Labrador.
+Her companies are 100% Inuit/Indigenous and woman-owned businesses that were created by Broomfield Letemplier and her husband, Lionel in Happy Valley – Goose Bay, Labrador.
 To keep up with the diversity of her business endeavor, Ms. Broomfield Letemplier completed a project management fundamentals course to boost her leadership, project planning, and management skills as well as monitoring and control at the College of the North Atlantic.
-For the future, Hilda foresees the company continuing to grow, train more multi-skilled employees, and introduce new high technology to its operations.

 Hilda has had the pleasure and honor to serve on two previous boards: She served on the Board of Directors with the National Aboriginal Economic Development Board for three years and has been reappointed to the National Indigenous Development Board (NIEDB) for an additional five years.
 She truly gained a whole new perspective on the work of the NIEDB Board representing the First Nations, Inuit and Metis of Canada with regards to providing strategic policy advice to the federal government on issues related to Indigenous economic development while helping government to respond to the unique needs and circumstances of indigenous peoples in Canada.